lizzieinvancouver/ospree/analyses/bb_analysis/pep_sims/data/README.txt

 munichclim.txt

-munichclim_noheader.txt is the same minus the header rows
+munichclim_noheader.txt is the same minus the header rows, for some reason I could not get this to read in via read.delim("\t") in R so I opened it in and Excel and made input/munichclim_noheader.csv from there.